In this Aaron Sorkin

 Scene Writing

 Aaron shares his approach to writing scenes.
-This lesson focuses on the purposeful use of movement within scenes in order to better tell the story.
+This lesson focuses on the purposeful use of movement within scenes to better tell the story.
 Aaron explains why we need to move between scenes and how to best make those transitions happen.

 Next, he provides several real-world examples from popular TV shows to demonstrate how he applies this technique.